itsSysTime/TechBench-Dump/README.md

 Downloading a *Windows Insider Preview*, *Windows Server LTSC Preview*, or *Windows Server Insider Preview* requires a Microsoft account to be signed into the same browser session because the Software Download Service requires this.

 ## How to use it
+Go to [https://www.microsoft.com/software-download](https://www.microsoft.com/software-download) or any sub-domain of it ([Windows 11 Software Download](https://www.microsoft.com/software-download/windows11), for example), enter DevTools on Chrome or Edge, using:

+1. Edge, Chrome, Firefox: CTRL, SHIFT, I
+2. Safari (for Mac): COMMAND, OPTION, I

-1. Go to [https://www.microsoft.com/software-download](https://www.microsoft.com/software-download) or any sub-domain of it ([Windows 11 Software Download](https://www.microsoft.com/software-download/windows11), for example), enter DevTools on Chrome or Edge (Firefox and other browsers have a separate feature that does this), right-click the top of the HTML (beginning with _<html lang="en-US"..._) and select "Edit as HTML", then select all of the contents, remove them, and replace them with the exact contents of _tb.html_.
+Then, right-click the top of the HTML (beginning with _<html lang="en-US"..._) and select "Edit as HTML", then select all of the contents, remove them, and replace them with the exact contents of _tb.html_.

-2. Download any Windows version on TechBench from the drop-down menu, earliest to latest.
+Download any Windows version on TechBench from the drop-down menu, earliest to latest.
 You must be signed into a Microsoft account before downloading Windows Insider Previews.

 This is an example of a user signed into their Microsoft account when trying to download Insider Previews, it successfully shows a Download button:
 <img width="1126" height="591" alt="Signed in to MSFT account" src="https://github.com/user-attachments/assets/5503f28b-6328-448f-ac40-3b17f8d998f2" />